josdem/hugo/content/techtalk/java/junit5.md

 Junit 5 is the next generation of Junit, it requires Java 8 since it was born as JUnit Lambda project, that project wanted to take full advantage of the new features from Java 8, especially lambda expressions.

-With Gradle this is the minimal structure needed in a `build.gradle` file:
+Using Gradle, you need to create a `build.gradle` file with the following structure:

 ```groovy
 apply plugin: "java"